Who Is Timothée Chalamet?

 When a 2017 interview with The Guardian veered into talk about relationships, Chalamet said, "I have experienced heartbreak but not in a classical sense."
 He then added, "I have this sense of independent heartbreak, of annulling romances before they get their feet off the ground… with one girl in particular…" He's also told W magazine, "Date is very much a scary word, because then that context has been established."

-Red carpet events haven't revealed much of Chalamet's romantic life — in 2018 he took his mother to the SAG Awards and attended the Golden Globes with his sister — though he has been spotted in public alongside The King actress Lily-Rose Depp.
+Red carpet events haven't revealed much of Chalamet's romantic life — in 2018 he took his mother to the SAG Awards and attended the Golden Globes with his sister — though he was spotted smooching The King actress Lily-Rose Depp that October.
+In April 2020, it was reported that Chalamet and Depp had ended their largely private relationship.

 How Do You Say Timothée Chalamet's Name?